 - a.
 A member makes a motion over e-mail, transferring the motion, via e-mail, to the Office of Executive Director (OED).
-The member providing the motion must state one of the following before making the motion: - i.
+The member providing the motion must put "Motion" in the subject of the email and state one of the following before making the motion: (Amended Feb.
+2025) - i.
 "The following motion is an original motion." - ii.
 "The following motion is an amended motion." - iii.
 "The following motion is a substitute motion."
 For clarity and succinctness, the member is strongly urged to submit his/her motion over E-mail. - b.
-The motion will be transferred to all CRCPD Board members, via email.
+The motion will be transferred to all CRCPD Board members, via OnBoard for online voting.
+An email notice of the motion will be sent out using OnBoard.
 OED will assign a reference number for ease of voting/tracking.
-If the issue is of informational interest to the Federal Liaisons, the motion will also be transferred to the Liaisons. - c.
+If the issue is of informational interest to the Federal Liaisons, the motion will also be transferred to the Liaisons.
+(Amended Feb.
+2025) - c.
 Board members have one of the following action options on the transferred motion: - i.
-Vote "aye" for the motion. - ii.
-Vote "nay" against the motion. - iii.
+Vote "yes" for the motion. - ii.
+Vote "no" against the motion. - iii.
 Request formal debate on the motion.
-Note: Many times before a Board member will cast his/her "aye" or "nay" vote, he/she will provide comment on a motion to the OED, with no clear indication that he/she wants to debate the issue.
+Note: Many times before a Board member will cast his/her "yes" or "no" vote, he/she will provide comment on a motion to the OED, with no clear indication that he/she wants to debate the issue.
 Without a request for formal debate, such comments have no formal significance.
-Such comments should be made to the originator of the motion, not to the OED.
+Such comments should be made to the originator of the motion, via OnBoard, not to the OED.
 However, if the member desires formal debate, he/she must state the following before making his/her comments: "I request formal debate on this motion.
 My comments are as follows."
 This action will require use of e-mail only.
-(Amended August 2005.) - d.
+(Amended August 2005, Amended Feb.
+2025.) - d.
 If there are no members who request formal debate, a majority vote of the Board members (4 votes) will carry the decision on the issue.
 However, should any member request a formal debate, no action will be taken on the issue until debate is provided.
 Any votes that have been casted prior to the time that a Board member request formal debate will be null and void. - e.
 If a Board member requests "debate," the OED will transfer the member's request, with his/her comments to the other E-mail members, and Liaisons if appropriate.
 All additional comments on the issue will be transferred to the Board members, and Liaisons, if appropriate, as received.
 Once the formal debate period has ended, the issue shall be re-offered for vote by the OED over e-mail.
 (Due to the complexity of managing a motion under debate, it is strongly recommended that no amendments or substitutions be offered until the debate has ended.)
 End of debate will occur when the member who originally requested debate has indicated to the OED that he/she is satisfied with the discussions on the issue, and will accept a final vote on the issue.
 However, in the event that the member who originally requested debate cannot provide a clearance for final vote on the issue within the maximum time allowed, as identified below, then on the 4th working day after the close of the debating period, the issue shall be re-offered for vote by the OED.
 The vote will then become final, provided a majority of the members have cast an "aye" or "nay" vote.
 (Adopted November 1999).